 Once you have successfully detoxed, completing an addiction treatment program is crucial to maintaining progress in your recovery.
 The intensity, duration, and type of treatment program that best helps you meet your treatment goals should be developed by working closely with your treatment providers.
 The most effective addiction treatment programs focus on the needs of the individual as they enter treatment rather than the addiction or diagnosis.
 By using a range of proven therapeutic models combined with MAT services, members of our treatment team can help you put opioid addiction in the past.

 Several types of medications are used in medication-assisted treatment for addiction.
 A few of the most common are listed below.

-Naloxone is another medication used in medication-assisted treatment centers and in other medical environments such as emergency rooms to reverse the effects of an opioid overdose.
-Like Suboxone, Naloxone is a total opioid agonist.
-It blocks and reverses the effects of opioid drugs on the brain and nervous system.
+Naltrexone is another medication used in medication-assisted treatment centers and in other medical environments, such as emergency rooms, to reverse the effects of an opioid overdose.
+Naltrexone is an opioid antagonist, FDA-approved to treat alcohol use and opioid dependence.
+Opioid antagonists are medications used to completely block the effects of other opioids.

 Studies indicate the success rate of medication-assisted treatment is substantial.
 Because MAT reduces the intensity and challenges associated with cravings, it helps addicts focus on overcoming addiction in recovery.
 Some studies suggest the success rate of medication-assisted treatment is up to 90% at the two-year mark.